RedisAI/redisai-examples/README.md

 ```
 git-lfs pull
 ```
-- You need python3.6+ for running python examples.
-Use conda environment file for installing python dependencies.
-Nodejs folder has package.json file for installing node dependencies.
+- You need Python 3.6+ for running Python examples.
+Use the conda environment file for installing Python dependencies.
+The Node.js folder contains a package.json file for installing Node.js dependencies.

 ### Structure